-If you are interested in participating in our worship service through singing, instrumentals, drama, Scripture reading, prayer, or similar, go to Our Staff and contact the Minister of Arts.
+If you are interested in participating in our worship service through singing, instrumentals, drama, Scripture reading, prayer, or similar, go to Our Staff and contact the Interim Minister of Worship.

 For more of what to expect in a worship service, click here.